grackner/dsc_261_final_project/README.md

 2. Phi3_Generations- Directory contains the scripts to run inference on Phi model and synthetic datasets
 3. Gemma- Directory contains code and generated datasets related to the Gemma model
 4. Tinyllama- Directory contains code and generated datasets related to the Tinyllama model
 5. Opt_finetuning- Code to initially finetune the Opt model.
-Additional scripts are hosted on Google Drive
+Additional scripts are hosted in the model folder
 6. Opt_inference- Code to generate outputs from the finetuned Opt model
 7. Qwen folder contains code to run inference on Qwen and some sample outputs
 8. synthetic_training_data- contains some of our synthetic training data but most is hosted on Google Drive (see below)